Chat with us, powered by LiveChat

 Australian National Character Check (ANCC) makes every effort to provide updated and accurate information to its customers.
 However due to the continuously changing nature of legislations for the Commonwealth and various States and Territories, it is inevitable that some information may not be up to date.
 The information on the website is general information only.
 The contents on the website do not constitute legal or professional advice and should not be relied upon as a substitute for legal or professional advice.
 While we endeavour to keep the information up to date and correct, we make no representations or warranties of any kind, express or implied, about the completeness, suitability, accuracy or availability with respect to the information.

-How does a police check work?
+How does a Nationally Coordinated Criminal History Check work?

 The Nursing and Midwifery Board of Australia (NMBA) makes it mandatory for all applicants to declare their criminal history in all places they ever resided.
 It may also include disclosing your criminal record for convictions obtained outside the country.